rasdani/reasoning-gym/GALLERY.md

 Your task is determine the minimum number of minutes that must elapse until no cell has a fresh orange.
 If this is impossible, return -1.

-Example:
-- Input: Determine the minimum number of minutes that must elapse until no cell in the grid below has a fresh orange:
-    2 1 1
-    1 1 0
-    0 1 1
-- Output: 4

 Now, determine the minimum number of minutes that must elapse until no cell in the grid below has a fresh orange:
 1 1 1 1 2 1 1 1 1 0 1 1 1 1 1 2 1 0 1 1 1 1 1 0 0 1 1 1 1 1
 1 1 0 1 1 1 1 1 1 1 0 1 1 1 1 1 1 1 1 1 1 1 1 1 0 1 1 2 1 0